idarolti/PhysaliaSexChrom/Day3/Day3_Practical_01_KmerAnalyses.md

-# Day 3 Practical
+# Day 3 Practical - 01.
+K-mer analyses

-This practical will cover:

-1. K-mer analyses for sex chromosome discovery
+This first part of the practical will cover the steps for K-mer analyses for sex chromosome discovery.
-2. Identifying sex-linked sequences
-3. Estimating sequence divergence between gametologs

 ## 00. Prepare work folder for day 3